asokolsky/asokolsky.github.io/proxmox/lxc-prusalink.md

 usermod -a -G adm,sudo,tty,dialout,video pi
 ```

-The rest of the steps are executed in the cotext of user `pi`.
+The rest of the steps are executed in the context of user `pi`.

 ## Install PrusaLink Software